-- C. Relationship to Existing Plans and Regulations.
+- A. Relationship to Housing Allocation Plan.
+An Affordable Housing unit provided in order to be eligible under this Chapter shall also be considered an Allocated Unit as defined in Section 21-02.060 (Relationship to density bonus provisions) of the City's Housing Allocation Plan. - B. Density Bonus Calculation.
+All density bonus calculations resulting in fractional units shall be rounded up to the next whole number. - C. Relationship to Existing Plans and Regulations.
 The granting of a density bonus shall not be interpreted, in and of itself, to require a General Plan amendment, zoning change, or other discretionary approval. - D. Residential Density Calculation.
-Where a Housing Development is permitted in a Land Use Designation that does not provide a residential density allowance, the bonus shall be calculated in reference to the residential density allowance designated in the Zoning Code.
-For projects located within General Plan Land Use Designations and Zoning Districts where no applicable maximum residential density is defined, the density bonus shall be calculated based on the maximum number of units that are proposed within a "Base Project" that substantially conforms to General Plan policies and all applicable development standards established for the underlying Zoning District. - E. Multiple Density Bonus Designations. - 1.
+Where a Housing Development is permitted in a Land Use 22 Designation that does not provide a residential density allowance, the bonus shall be 23 calculated in reference to the residential density allowance designated in the Zoning Code.
+24 25 For projects located within General Plan Land Use Designations and Zoning Districts where no applicable maximum residential density is defined, the density bonus shall be calculated 26 based on the maximum number of units that are proposed within a "Base Project" that 27 substantially conforms to General Plan policies and all applicable development standards 28 established for the underlying Zoning District.
+29 - 30 E. Multiple Density Bonus Designations. - 1.
 If a portion of the lot or lots associated with the Housing Development site qualify for two (2) or more maximum density bonus designations, the applicable density bonus shall apply to each portion of the lot(s), except that the larger density bonus may be applied to the entire lot(s) subject to the following two conditions: - a.
 At least fifty percent (50%) of the lot area is covered by a larger density bonus; and - b.
-The entire lot could be included in the larger density bonus by shifting the density bonus boundary by less than fifty feet (50') measured perpendicularly from the existing boundary at any point. - 2.
-If Subsection D does not apply, the maximum permissible residential density for the lot shall be calculated based on the residential densities that apply to each portion of the lot.
+The entire lot could be included in the larger density bonus by shifting the density bonus boundary by less than fifty feet (50') measured perpendicularly from the existing boundary at any point.

+- 2. If Subsection D does not apply, the maximum permissible residential density for the lot shall be calculated based on the residential densities that apply to each portion of the lot.
 However, the resulting dwelling units may be located anywhere on the lot, subject to applicable height limits, setbacks, and any other dimensional requirements for each portion of the lot taking into consideration any and all development Incentives, Concessions, waivers, or reductions that may apply. - F. State parking reduction.
-Per California Government Code Section 65915(p)1, upon request by the Applicant, the City shall not require a proposed Housing Development that is eligible for a density bonus to provide more than the following parking ratios: - Zero to one bedrooms: one onsite parking space. - Two to three bedrooms: two onsite parking spaces. - Four and more bedrooms: two and one-half parking spaces.
+Per California Government Code Section 65915(p)1, upon request by the Applicant, the City shall not require a proposed Housing Development that is-eligible for a density bonus to provide more than the following parking ratios listed in the following table.